Configuring AWStats – Multiple Domains Hosted On The Same Server

 - If this does not work for you, please go through the howto more slowly and double check every setting as well as your Apache httpd error logs:

-- If you do not see the GeoIP data, but the rest of AWStats works, check the SELinux file contexts for the GeoIP files:
+- If you do not see the GeoIP data, but the rest of Awstats works, check the SELinux file contexts for the GeoIP files:

 Common mistakes are: Typos, file permissions, file ownership, improper or conflicting Apache httpd Options directives or other Apache httpd config errors.
+The first place to check is always the error logs specified in your VirtualHost config above.

 Disclaimer